rl-institut/rli_template/README.md

 The detailed instructions to create a new repository from this template can be found [here](https://help.github.com/en/articles/creating-a-repository-from-a-template).

+## src folder

+This folder is where you should place the code of your package (package name to be edited in `setup.py` under name)

+You can install it locally for developing with

+    python setup.py install

+More details for packaging are available on [https://packaging.python.org](https://packaging.python.org/tutorials/packaging-projects/)

 ## Docs

 To build the docs simply go to the `docs` folder